 Apple first showed off its smartwatch on September 9, 2014, during the media event revealing the iPhone 6 and 6 Plus.
 The event took place at The Flint Center for the Performing Arts in Cupertino, California.
 That’s where Jobs debuted the first Mac in 1984 and the Bondi Blue iMac G3 in 1998.

-Four years after the Apple Watch debut, it still is not the breakout product either of those machines were.
+Six years after the Apple Watch debut, it still is not the breakout product either of those machines were.
 However, it remains a major hit in its own right.
-Apple refuses to release Apple Watch sales numbers, but regularly talks up the wearable’s high satisfaction rate among early adopters.
+A recent estimate by Above Avalon put the number of Apple Watch wearers at 100 million.
+(Apple refuses to release Apple Watch sales numbers, but regularly talks up the wearable’s high satisfaction rate among early adopters.)

 With the latest models, Apple Watch finally feels more like its own device and not so much an iPhone accessory.
-Life-saving features like the Apple Watch’s ECG heart rate-reader have also become a major selling point.
+Life-saving features like the Apple Watch’s ECG heart-rate sensor have also become a major selling point.
 Finally, it seems that the Apple Watch has found its niche.

 What’s your take on Apple Watch?

 What’s your view of the Apple Watch at this point?
 Are you a loyal customer, who couldn’t do without Apple’s wearable?
-Or do you think this has been a misstep that’s failed to recapture the magic of previous product launches?
 Leave your comments below.